We Gotta Go Now (The Boys episode): Plot

-During the filming of Dawn of the Seven, Ashley Barret approaches Homelander to show him footage where he accidentally kills an innocent boy after confronting a Supe terrorist at a village, which results in protests against him.
+During the filming of Dawn of the Seven, Ashley Barrett approaches Homelander to show him footage where he accidentally kills an innocent boy after confronting a Supe terrorist at a village, which results in protests against him.
 During a rally led by congresswoman Victoria Neuman, Homelander shows up attempting to justify his actions by stating that innocents always get killed in wars, only for the crowd to start criticizing him.
 Homelander imagines himself massacring them, but he resists his urges and flies away.

 Depressed over Becca's refusal to leave with him, (Note: As depicted in the previous episode, "Nothing Like It in the World") Billy Butcher goes to a hardcore punk show and gets into a fight to later allow himself to be beaten.
 Hughie Campbell informs him that Liberty is Stormfront and might be behind Raynor's death.
-However, Butcher decides to retire and calls Hughie his canary before hanging up and destroying his SIM card.
+However, Butcher decides to declare his retirement and calls Hughie his canary before hanging up and destroying his SIM card.
 Surprised that Butcher acted nice to him, Hughie tells Mother's Milk about the call.

 Kimiko, still grieving, enters a bar where she slaughters a Russian mob, unaware that Frenchie is following her.
 Frenchie follows her to a church where he sees Cherie tasking Kimiko with taking out criminals in exchange for money.
 Frenchie tries to reason with her that this is not a way to deal with her brother's death but she rebuffs him and asks him to stop trying to help.
 Frenchie becomes frustrated as he doesn't understand and leaves while Kimiko bursts into tears.

 A-Train, who can't accept his impending expulsion from the Seven, attempts to have the Dawn of the Seven script ending changed but is rebuffed by the producers, resulting in Ashley threatening to get him fired unless he complies.
 Meanwhile, the Deep marries a girl named Cassandra Schwartz and becomes the face of the Church of the Collective, while A-Train looks on with disgust.
-Stormfront reveals that she used to be a member of a white supremacist group before it finally started allowing people from other races to join.
+Stormfront reveals that she used to be a member of the Collective before it finally started allowing people from other races to join.
 She racially insults A-Train and mocks him about his retirement.

 Butcher visits his Aunt Judy to plot his retirement and reunites with his dog Terror after eight years.
 After taking a walk, Butcher is surprised by Hughie and MM's sudden visit.
 The two try to convince Butcher to help them deal with Stormfront but he refuses and decides to leave.
 As he leaves, Butcher finds Black Noir spying on him.
 After Butcher returns to the house to warn Hughie, MM, and Judy about Black Noir, MM calls firefighters about a gas leak knowing that Black Noir would not kill them in front of other people and the four hide in a safe room.